asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 ### Swarming

-When swarming, developers (or pairs of developers) work on tasks for the same piece of functionality to get it through their development pipeline and into production as quickly as possible.
-This not only helps get features to production faster but prevents building inventory.
+When swarming, developers (or pairs of developers as I would recommend) work on tasks for the same piece of functionality to get it through their development pipeline and into production as quickly as possible.
+This not only helps get features to production faster but prevents the creation of inventory.
 This concept is known as __*One Piece Flow*__ and comes to lean software development from lean manufacturing techniques.

 ## Reduces Distractions